gcarreno/AccountTypeChanger/README.md

 ### Connection to the wallet

 1. Start your local instance of a wallet.
+2. Make sure that the RPC server is enabled.
-2. Start this application.
+3. Start this application.
-3. Fill in the necessary details to connect to the wallet.
+4. Fill in the necessary details to connect to the wallet.
-4. Press the `Connect` button.
+5. Press the `Connect` button.

 ### Steps